 Some of these were taken near sundown.

 I really like how the technique turned out, but I wouldn’t say that it could fool anyone at close range.
 Update, although I will say the “foil metallic” paint (listed as option B in the materials list above) has an even more realistic copper look.
-I used it on my fools copper planters and I found it really had a more realistic metal plated appearance.
+I used it on my faux copper painted plastic planters and I found it really had a more realistic metal plated appearance.

 However, if you are looking to add a touch of a hammered copper look to some old pots and pans, or perhaps an old lamp, I think this technique would work well.